 04.11.21 Para 3, Para 8 competition rating limits; Para 12 (a) assigning match points; Para 13 trophies awarded; Para 5(c), para 20 change grading to rating

 1. The Council shall make general arrangements for the conduct of inter-County matches and for deciding the County Championship of the Union.
 These Competitions, as specified by Rule 3 below, shall be governed by these Rules and shall be under the day-to-day control of the County Match Controller.

-2. Except as otherwise provided by these rules, play in all matches shall be governed by the Laws of Chess as published from time to time by FIDE.
+(a) Except as otherwise provided by these rules, play in all matches shall be governed by the Laws of Chess as published from time to time by FIDE

-3. Unless otherwise decided by Council there shall be an Open Competition, and grading-limited Competitions at Under 180, Under 160, Under 140, Under 120 and Under 100.
+3. Unless otherwise decided by Council there shall be an Open Competition, and rating-limited Competitions at Under 2050, Under 1850, Under 1650, and Under 1450.

 4. The Competitions shall be open only to Member Counties.
 Subject to the provisions of the SCCU General Rules, a Member County may enter any number of teams in any Competition.
 Entries for all Competitions must be notified to the County Match Controller by 15 August.

 (a) No player may represent more than one County in the course of a season.

 (b) No player may represent more than one team in the same Competition in the course of a season.

 (c) Rating-limited Competitions

 (1) Players with published rating at start of season

 No player may represent a team at any time in the season if his published rating, current at the start of the season, is higher than the stated limit for the Competition.
 "Current at the start of the season" means "included in the last list published, or scheduled to be published, on or before 15th September".
 "Published rating" means a rating in one of the following categories.
 Where a player has a rating in more than one category, the category listed first takes precedence.